Kanikacoder13/Summer-Training-2026/Day-05.md

 By the end of today's session, I was able to:

-- Understand the purpose and importance of NumPy in AI & Machine Learning.
+- Understand the purpose and importance of NumPy.
 - Create and manipulate NumPy arrays efficiently.
-- Differentiate between Python lists and NumPy arrays.
-- Interpret various array attributes.
+- Interpret different array attributes.
-- Perform indexing operations on one-dimensional and two-dimensional arrays.
+- Perform indexing operations on NumPy arrays.
-- Apply Boolean indexing to filter and modify datasets.
+- Apply Boolean indexing for filtering and modifying data.
-- Recognize the significance of NumPy in data preprocessing and numerical computing.
+- Recognize the role of NumPy in data preprocessing and AI & ML applications.

 ---

 ## Conclusion

-Today's session introduced NumPy, a fundamental library for Artificial Intelligence and Machine Learning.
-Learning how to create arrays, access data through indexing, and filter datasets using Boolean indexing provided a strong foundation for performing efficient numerical computations and data manipulation.
-These concepts will play an important role in upcoming AI and Machine Learning applications.
+Today's session introduced the fundamentals of NumPy and its practical applications in numerical computing.
+The concepts of array creation, indexing, and Boolean filtering provided a strong foundation for handling data efficiently, which is essential for future AI & ML projects.